60 Second Lemon Law Assessment™

 – Incidental expenses (towing, rental cars, ride-share costs)

-The manufacturer will deduct a “mileage offset” (sometimes called a “use allowance”) based on the miles you drove before the first defect appeared.
+The manufacturer may deduct a “mileage offset” (sometimes called a “use allowance”) based on the miles you drove before the first defect was reported, depending on the state.
 The formula varies by state but generally looks like this:

 Mileage offset = Purchase price x (miles at first repair / 120,000)